 Financial aid is financial aid, right?
 Does it really matter if it's coming from the federal government or from a state government?
 As it turns out, there can be many differences, including the way you apply for the financial aid, the amount you can receive and where you should be looking for it.

 There are four main sources of financial aid:

 - U.S. government

 - Individual state governments

 - Your college or university

-All can offer a helping hand when it comes to paying for college , but oftentimes, the federal government and individual states are the most robust financial aid resources, especially for students attending public colleges that may not have huge endowments to help subsidize tuition and housing expenses.
+All four can offer a helping hand when it comes to paying for college.
+However, the federal government and individual states are usually the most robust financial aid resources.
+This can be especially true for students attending public colleges, which do not always have huge endowments to help subsidize tuition and housing expenses.

-For students, the major difference between federal and state financial aid is that the federal government offers a standardized set of awards and has an equally standardized application procedure for getting them, whereas states can dramatically vary in terms of what kinds of awards they offer, eligibility requirements, application procedures and deadlines.
+For students, the major difference between federal and state financial aid is that the federal government offers a standardized set of awards and has an equally standardized application procedure for getting them.
+Meanwhile, state financial aid can dramatically vary in terms of what kinds of awards are offered, the eligibility requirements, the application procedures and potential deadlines.

 - Tuition Break for New England residents